ClassiCube/ClassiCube/readme.md

 **NOTE: It is highly recommended that you install the precompiled devkitpro packages from [here](https://devkitpro.org/wiki/Getting_Started) - you need the `gamecube-dev` group)**

 The GC port needs assistance from someone experienced with GC homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### Xbox

+Run `make xbox`.
+You'll need [nxdk](https://github.com/XboxDev/nxdk)

+The Xbox port needs assistance from someone experienced with homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### Dreamcast

+Run `make dreamcast`.
+You'll need [KallistiOS](https://github.com/KallistiOS/KallistiOS)

+The Dreamcast port needs assistance from someone experienced with homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 ##### Other